jvntra/Simple-Movie-Recommendation-System/README.md

 ![](movielens_data/genre_rating_freq.png)

 We can see in the visualization above that the genres with most count of ratings are Drama, Comedy, Thriller and Action.
-This availability if it is generalized to the whole user dataset (this is only a subset of the data) my just pose a rating selection effect since most movies are rated in these categories
+This availability if it is generalized to the whole user dataset (this is only a subset of the data) my just pose a rating selection effect since most movies are rated in these categories.

 **Hypothesis tests** were done for analyses of ratings vs budget and ratings vs runtime and for both tests and we concluded to

-Reject the null hypothesis that there is no statistical difference between the budget of a movie and its rating; the runtime of a movie and its rating.
+Rejected the null hypothesis that there is no statistically significant difference between the budget of a movie and its rating; the runtime of a movie and its rating.

 **Movies**